-It’s no secret that there are a few factors that play into how much you will make as a Doctor.
+It’s no secret that there are a few factors that play into how much you will make as a doctor.
 Two of the main determinants are location and specialty.
 Because pay scales vary dramatically based on your specialty, start off by doing some research to better understand the average salary for your specialty.
-Pair that with an understanding of what doctors in your geographic region make, and you are well prepared to receive and then negotiate the offer.
-If you’re curious about salary ranges, a great place to start your research is with Medscape’s Physician Compensation Report 2017.
+Pair that with an understanding of what doctors in your geographic region make and you are well prepared to receive and then negotiate the offer.
+If you’re curious about salary ranges, a great place to start your research is with Medscape Family Physician Compensation Report 2021.
 Approach your salary negotiation like you did your medical career – armed with facts and data.

-Throughout the application and interview process, it’s important to champion all of the work you do, not just the time you spend in the hospital with patients.
-You are the complete package, and you need to make sure your future employer knows it.
-Remember, you are your biggest advocate and now is not the time to be shy and humble about all of your accomplishments.
+Throughout the application and interview process, it’s important to champion all the work you do, not just the time you spend with patients.
+You are a complete package, and you need to make sure your future employer knows it.
+Remember, you are your biggest advocate and now is not the time to be shy and humble about your accomplishments.
 Make sure your future employer knows about all the work you do outside of the hospital.
-This helps differentiate your overall experience as a medical professional.
+This will help differentiate your overall experience as a medical professional.
 Did you write several journal articles during your residency?
 Did you participate in a research study?
-Did you volunteer in an underserved area of the country or world?
+Did you volunteer in an under served area of the country or world?
 Did you chair an internal committee?
 Don’t forget to include everything you’ve done!
 It’s these “extra” activities that show your passion and dedication to the field.
 If you’re looking for tips on what to include in your C.V., check out this article from The American College of Physicians.

-After reviewing the contact and getting a second opinion, it’s time to come back to the table with a counteroffer.
-Remember, they already offered you the job, if you come back with a reasonable number to counter their offer (based on your research, of course) the worst thing they can say is ‘no.’ And if they do say ‘no’, it’s worth the effort to ask if there are any additional ways to increase the salary.
-Find out of there is a bonus incentive or a merit-based program that will progressively increase your salary with your tenure at the organization.
+After reviewing the contract and getting a second opinion, it’s time to come back to the table with a counteroffer.
+Remember, they already offered you the job, if you come back with a reasonable number to counter based on your research, the worst thing they can say is ‘no.’ And if they do say ‘no’, it’s worth the effort to ask if there are any additional ways to increase the compensation, such as equity in the practice, performance bonuses, retirement contributions or additional vacation time.
 Salary is an important component of your employment contract, so don’t be afraid to push back and ask questions if you don’t like what you see.

-There’s no doubt about it – talking about money is the difficult.
+There’s no doubt about it – talking about money is difficult.
 Negotiating your salary is awkward and uncomfortable.
-But think about how hard you’ve worked, how many difficult days, weeks, months, maybe even years you persevered to get to this point – what’s a few more difficult hours?
+But think about how hard you’ve worked, how many difficult days, weeks, months and years you persevered to get to this point – what’s a few more difficult hours?
 Coming to the table with confidence is key to getting the salary you deserve.
-And the best way to build your confidence is by doing your research, knowing the numbers, asking the right questions, and getting a second opinion on your contract (if you need it).
-And when all else fails, give yourself a quick pep-talk in the mirror and check out this TedTalk.
+And the best way to build your confidence is by doing research, knowing the numbers, asking the right questions, and getting a second opinion if necessary.
+And when all else fails, give yourself a quick pep-talk in the mirror.
+You got this!